srijeta231001001062-prog/Smart-Personal-Assistant-/README.md

 - 📅 *Managing schedules & tasks*
 - 🤖 *Executing simple automation commands*
 - 🧠 *Interpreting free-form natural language*

-All implemented inside a *clean and interactive Jupyter Notebook*.

 ---

 ## 🧠 How It Works